dandrewgarvin/alle-consumer-web-sandbox/CONTRIBUTING.md

 ### Be explicit about which default props are supported

 When declaring typescript interfaces, it is preferred to support a select few set of native html attributes (or chakra props) rather than everything blindly.
 This is easy enough to do since we are not spreading props, either.

-> [!IMPORTANT]
-> Don't spread props.
-Be explicit about which props are or are not supported.

 Bad: